 Who We Are

 In 1996, McKinney voters approved a half-cent sales tax to be used to provide grants to projects and events that would enhance McKinney’s aesthetic, cultural and leisure amenities.
-Over the past 25 years, MCDC has invested more than $155 million back into the community.
+Over the past 25 years, MCDC has invested nearly $200 million back into the community.

 The McKinney Community Development Corporation is dedicated to honoring our history, celebrating today and planning for the future.
 While McKinney’s population grows at a record pace, our commitment is to be a driving force for premier quality of life in McKinney, which makes our city a unique and special place live, work and visit.